lyodine/evokit/docs/source/guides/index.rst

 - Representations derive :class:`.Individual`; :class:`.Population` models a population.

 Getting Started
 ---------------

+The EvoKit source code, as well as all tutorials, are *heavily* typed and type checked with MyPy and Pylance in strict mode.
+Custom extensions do not need to practice this.

 * Custom representation, variator and evaluator for OneMax: :doc:`examples/onemax`